 Emerson does not have employment agreements, severance agreements or golden parachute agreements with the NEOs.
-The terms of all executive terminations and retirements are determined by the Committee individually based on specific facts and circumstances and not on formulaic rules.
+The terms of all executive terminations and retirements are reviewed by the Committee individually based on specific facts and circumstances and not on formulaic rules.
 We follow these general principles:

-- · We do not pay lump sum, non-forfeitable cash severance payments. - · As permitted under shareholder-approved plans, departing plan participants, including NEOs, may have additional time to exercise stock options, up to the time permitted in the original grants. - The Committee may allow continuation (without accelerated vesting) of previously granted performance shares or restricted stock awards, which would be paid if and when the Company achieves specified performance targets or time vesting requirements are met. - Departing executives sign extended non-competition, non-solicitation and confidentiality agreements, and/or reaffirm existing agreements on these matters.
+- · We do not pay lump sum, non-forfeitable cash severance payments. - As permitted under shareholder-approved plans, departing plan participants, including NEOs, may have additional time to exercise stock options, up to the time permitted in the original grants. - The Committee may allow continuation (without accelerated vesting) of previously granted performance shares or restricted stock awards, which would be paid if and when the Company achieves specified performance targets or time vesting requirements are met. - Departing executives sign extended non-competition, non-solicitation and confidentiality agreements, and/or reaffirm existing agreements on these matters.
 Executives forfeit awards if they breach their non-competition, non-solicitation or confidentiality agreements.

 The Committee has adopted an Executive Officer Severance Policy which provides that the Company shall not implement individual severance or change of control agreements providing certain benefits (as described in the Policy) to any NEO in excess of 2.99 times the sum of the NEO's then current base salary and most recent cash bonus without shareholder ratification.
 The policy is located at www.Emerson.com, Investors, Corporate Governance, Executive Officer Severance Policy.
-D. N. Farr, our former Chief Executive Officer, retired from that position as of February 5, 2021.
-We entered into a letter agreement with Mr. Farr which, among other things, reaffirmed and extended his restrictive covenants.
-Please see "Description of D. N. Farr Letter Agreement" at page 47 below for a description of his retirement arrangement.
+M. J. Bulanda, Executive President Automation Solutions, is retiring from the Company effective December 31, 2022.
+We entered into a letter agreement with Mr. Bulanda which, among other things, reaffirmed and extended his restrictive covenants.
+See "Description of M. J. Bulanda Letter Agreement" on page 44 for a description of his retirement arrangements.